eliomartinezb/chipper-api/README.md

 Estimated Time Required: [Your Estimate Here]

-After updating the estimate, commit your changes using the following command:
+> After updating the estimate and right before you start coding, commit your changes using the following command:
 `git add README.md && git commit -m "Task 4 estimated" && git push`

-Please make sure to commit this right before you start working on the task.

 🏁 **ONCE YOU HAVE COMPLETED THE TASK**

-After implementing the feature, commit your work using the following commands:
+> After implementing the feature, commit your work using the following commands:
 `git add -A && git commit -m "Added command to import users" && git push`

+## EXTRA CREDIT: Add the ability to post images

+This is an _optional task_, and we would appreciate your consideration in implementing it.
+However, there is no pressure to do so.

+The objective is to allow users to attach an image while creating a post.
+To achieve this, you need to enhance the `POST /posts` endpoint to support optional image attachments.
+The allowed image file extensions are JPG, PNG, GIF, and WebP.

+Once an image is attached, the endpoint should save it appropriately.
+The URL of the saved image should then be included in the `PostResource` so it is available on the posts payload.

+✋ **BEFORE YOU BEGIN**

+> Please update the following line in this `README.md` file to include your estimate of the time required for completion.

+Estimated Time Required: [Your Estimate Here]

+> After updating the estimate and right before you start coding, commit your changes using the following command:
+`git add README.md && git commit -m "Extra Task estimated" && git push`

+🏁 **ONCE YOU HAVE COMPLETED THE TASK**

+> After implementing the changes, commit your work using the following commands:
+`git add -A && git commit -m "Add the ability to post images" && git push`

 # Ready for the next challenge?